islamelsayed97/CDC-debezium-kafka-nifi/README.md

 - **Real-Time Data Streaming:** Capture and propagate data changes with low latency.
 - **Scalable Architecture:** Leverages Kafka for high throughput and reliability.
 - **Data Transformation:** Processes and enriches change events in NiFi before routing them to target systems.
-- **Updates Tracking:** Stores change logs in Elasticsearch, enabling queryable and auditable records of all updates.
+- **Updates Tracking:** Stores change logs in Elasticsearch and visualizes them using Kibana for real-time insights.
-- **Multi-Destination Integration:** Supports synchronization to multiple systems, ensuring consistent and up-to-date data across the ecosystem.
+- **Advanced Analytics:** Integrates with BigQuery for large-scale data warehousing and analytical capabilities.

 ---